 - We strongly urge continuing ensemble participation and instrumental or vocal private study.

-- A Senior Project
+- A Senior Project (as detailed below)

 - We expect majors to attend the majority of department-sponsored concerts, lectures, and colloquia.

 - Composition/Theory: MUSC 203 and 204.

 - Musicology: MUSC 229; plus any one of 220, 221, 222, 223, 224, or 225.